SunExpress places order for 50 Boeing aircraft

-FRANKFURT (Reuters) - SunExpress, a joint venture between Lufthansa (LHAG.DE) and Turkish Airlines (THYAO.IS), said it was placing an order for 50 Boeing (BA.N) jets, worth $4.5 billion at list prices.
+FRANKFURT, Feb 19 (Reuters) - SunExpress, a joint venture between Lufthansa and Turkish Airlines, said it was placing an order for 50 Boeing jets, worth $4.5 billion at list prices.

 The order includes 40 firm orders and 10 options, the firm said in a statement on Wednesday, and comprises 25 Next Generation 737-800 and 15 737-8 Max jets.